 As we reported earlier this year, David has recently developed a brilliant online tool to calculate risk, and if you missed our webinar with Ilan Goodman, one of David’s research assistants, you can read all about the Risky business of turning stats into stories here.

-COVID-permitting, we hope to present David with his award personally at our 2021 Awards ceremony at the Barber Surgeons’ Hall on September 22.
+David will be presented with his award at our 2021 Awards ceremony at the Barber Surgeons’ Hall on September 22.